bcgov/nr-bcwat/database_initialization/README.md

 - `open_file_in_s3` will open the CSV file that is specified by the `file_name` argument, without downloading.
 The data is read in chunks that are specified by the `chunk_start` and `chunk_end` arguments.
 The binary string is returned, along with the next `chunk_start` and `chunk_end` values.

 - `check_temp_dir_exists` will create the `temp` directory if it does not exist.
-This is where the CSV files will be writtend to before sending them to S3.
+This is where the CSV files will be written to before sending them to S3.

 - `clean_aws_s3_bucket` is a function used to delete all the files that exists in the S3 Bucket specified in the `.env` file.